gcaddick/ASHT/README.md

 ![ImageFolder/Trellov2](ImageFolder/Trellov2.PNG)

-As you can see, sections are split accoring to CloudTrail Tasks, Cloudwatch, Alarms and Misc (This changes later into CloudTrails Tasks, CloudWatch Filters and Alarms Requirements, and Default VPCs Requirements to match the headings from above)
+As you can see, sections are split according to CloudTrail Tasks, Cloudwatch, Alarms and Misc (This changes later into CloudTrails Tasks, CloudWatch Filters and Alarms Requirements, and Default VPCs Requirements to match the headings from above)

 Labels are used to distinguish what type of task and also if they are in progress or completed.

-The most upto date version of the board is shown below:
+The most up to date version of the board is shown below:

 ![ImageFolder/trellov3](ImageFolder/trellov3.PNG)